Divinity - Licentiate in Divinity

 Entry requirements

-• a candidate must hold at least a Baccalaureate in Divinity, second honours, Grade I (magna cum laude), or what in the judgement of the faculty is regarded as an equivalent standard of theological study.
+In order to register for courses leading to the degree of Licentiate in Divinity, a candidate must hold at least a Baccalaureate in Divinity, second honours, Grade I (magna cum laude), or what in the judgement of the Faculty is regarded as an equivalent standard of theological study.

-• STL candidates entering the Faculty of Theology shall be required to sit a qualifying examination in at least two of the following: Hebrew, Greek, or Latin.
-Otherwise, students can compete this acquirement during the programme.
+STL candidates entering the Faculty of Theology shall be required to sit a qualifying examination in at least two of the following: Hebrew, Greek, or Latin.
+Syllabi for these examinations here: Greek, Latin, Hebrew Grammar, Hebrew Vocabulary.

 Application dates

-24th June 2023 For EU & those living on the island of Ireland (Late applications may be considered).
-20th May 2023 For non EU.
+For EU & those living on the island of Ireland (Late applications may be considered).

 Assessment Info